nicbet/docker-phoenix/README.md

 ## Usage with an existing project

-You can use this project to dockerize the development enviroment for an existing project.
+You can use this project to dockerize the development environment for an existing project.
 Follow the steps above, but instead of initializing a new application with `mix phx.new`, copy your existing project code to the `./app` subdirectory.
 This will make your existing code available in the dockerized dev environment.

 ## Contributing